Trendyol/stove/README.md

 ## What is the problem?

-In the JVM world, we have a lot of frameworks for the application code, but we don't have a mature framework for end-to-end/component testing.
+In the JVM world, we have a lot of frameworks for the application code, but when it comes to integration/component/e2e testing we don't have a single framework that can be used for all the tech stacks.
+We have testcontainers but you still need to do lots of plumbing to make it work with your tech stack.

 The use-cases that led us develop the Stove are to increase the productivity of the developers while keeping the quality of the codebase high and coherent.